OSU-CEOAS-Schmittner/UVic2.9/updates/README.md

+Jul 22, 2022: 09 updates (MOBI2.2) include Nate's variable P:N and Si:N stoichiometry and Chris' updates to the iron model

 Mar 18, 2021: 08 updates corresponds to MOBI2 with silicon cycling.
 1) Si cycling simplified from Karin Kvale's model in that it does not include external sources and sinks.
 Opal has been included as an additional prognostic tracer.